- Computer, Internet Wireless Access Policy

 Ventura County Library provides computers with unfiltered access to minors with parents’ or guardian’s permission.

-8. Food must be consumed outside the library.
+9. Food must be consumed outside the library or in designated areas only.

-10. Solicitation within library facilities is not allowed.
+10. Soliciting on library property is not allowed.

 11. If library security system is triggered, customers may be asked to open their parcels and/or handbags for inspection.